 No matter which type of coffee and espresso maker you are interested in, rest assured that there are good options available at every price range.
-Simply decide which class will work best for you and then look for the top espresso machines within that category.
+Simply decide which class will work best for you and then look for the best espresso machine within that category.

 There are many different types of coffee and espresso maker, some of which are quite simple to use.
 In fact, the most basic can just sit on your stovetop!